Transportation in Mexico: How to Get Around

 Mexico’s airline industry traditionally catered to the country’s wealthiest residents and business travelers.
 It wasn’t in any hurry to let in scrappy upstarts who would undercut their high fares.
 Now there are nine budget airlines flying the Mexican skies, but they’ve had to claw their way into each connection.
 Most only serve 10 to 25 destinations, including industrial areas that don’t interest tourists.

-Click is owned by Mexicana and is one of the larger players.
+Click Mexicana is one of the larger players.
 It flies to quite a few places popular with travelers, including Cozumel, Guadalajara, Ixtapa-Zijuatanejo, Manzanillo, Mérida, Mexico City, Oaxaca, Puerto Vallarta, Aguascalientes, Huatulco, León, and Puerto Escondido.
 I have flown with them twice and neither time has the plane been anywhere close to full.
 You have to navigate a website that’s in Spanish only, but fares are frequently 20 to 40 percent less than those on Mexicana itself.
 In both cases, the flight price was only about double the price of the best class of bus, which is worth the money sometimes to avoid a long and boring trip.

 Interjet has its hub in Toluca (outside Mexico City), but it hits a lot of tourist hot spots, like Acapulco, Cancún, Guadalajara, Ixtapa-Zijuatanejo, Los Cabos, Mérida, and Puerto Vallarta.
 Viva Aerobus is run by the people who started RyanAir and you can fly them to Cancún or the hub of Monterrey from Austin, Texas.